gnosis/gp-v1-ui/README.md

 This UI will allow to:

 - Create orders in [Gnosis Protocol](https://docs.gnosis.io/protocol)
-- See the balances for any token: Both in your wallet and the exchange
+- See the balances for any token: both in your wallet and the exchange
 - Deposit/Withdraw tokens from the exchange

 ## Running locally